The Limits of Conscious Awareness

 “There are likely many reasons for [our] lack of self-insight,” writes the psychologist Timothy D. Wilson in his wonderful book Strangers to Ourselves.
 Commonly cited reasons are that “people may be blinded by hubris (a favorite Greek and Shakespearean theme), confused, or simply never take the time to examine their own lives and psyche carefully.”

 In contrast, Wilson argues that the main cause of our lack of self-insight is that “much of what we want to know about ourselves resides outside of conscious awareness.”
+To understand this, consider the following story.

 The realization that a large portion of the human mind operates unconsciously was Sigmund Freud’s greatest insight.
 However, “Freud’s view of the unconscious was far too limited.
 When he said that consciousness is the tip of the mental iceberg, he was short of the mark by quite a bit – it may be more the size of a snowball on top of that iceberg.
 The mind operates most efficiently by relegating a good deal of high-level, sophisticated thinking to the unconscious, just as a jumbo jetliner is able to fly on automatic pilot with little or no input from a human.”

-Unlike what Freud had imagined, the unconscious mind is not a single entity (or “ego”) with a will of its own.
+Unlike what Freud had imagined, the unconscious mind is not a single entity or “ego” with a will of its own.
 The human brain is actually made up of “a collection of modules that have evolved over time to operate outside consciousness […] quite possibly because they evolved before consciousness did.”

 A problematic aspect of Freudian psychoanalysis was that it entirely rejected the hypothesis-driven scientific method as a means to study the human mind.
 Freud believed that the complexity of the unconscious mind made it unsuitable for study under controlled experiments, preferring instead to rely on clinical observation.